Johnson, a sophomore right-hander, started the game off strong, striking out the side in the first inning.

 "I think our bats are starting to warm up and everybody is starting to feel good at the plate," said Corley.

-The Bulldog defense also played well, not committing an error for the second straight game.
+The Bulldog defense also played well, not committing an error for the the second straight game.

 MSU and ETSU conclude their three-game series Sunday.
 Game time is set for 1:30 p.m.
 Redshirt sophomore left-hander Todd Nicholas will start for the Bulldogs while ETSU will counter with left-hander Steven Calicutt.